rmeyerth/slop-site/src/pages/quick-start.md

 ```bash
 Result: [0, 1, 1, 2, 3, 5, 8, 13, 21, 34, 55, 89]
 ```
 ...and that's it!
-If you'd like to see a detailed breakdown of this expression, please see the [Variables](/docs/Language/Statements/variables#fibonacci-example-breakdown) section.
+If you'd like to see a detailed breakdown of this expression, please look [here](/docs/Language/Statements/variables#fibonacci-example-breakdown).

 These are a couple of simple examples to get you started, but please take a look at the documentation section to discover more of SLOP's features, sample projects and even how to extend it yourself.
 If however you're new to expression